Horbenkodev/hugo-blog/content/posts/what-is-jvm-and-why-develop-apps-on-java/index.md

 ---
+ceoTitle: What is JVM and Why Develop Apps on Java?
 title: What is JVM and Why it is Worth to Develop Apps on Java Platform
 breadcrumbs: Why Develop on Java
 slug: what-is-jvm-and-why-develop-apps-on-java